 Stakeholders in a recent National DRM Coordinating Committee convened by DoDMA in collaboration with UNDP recommended the implementation of DRM interventions prioritized in the NRS with a particular emphasis on risk reduction and addressing the root causes of vulnerability.
 The NRS has prioritized the following districts: Karonga and Rumphi in the north; Salima in the central; and Machinga, Nsanje, Zomba, Chikwawa, Phalombe in the south.
 The PS will enhance UN coordinated support to the GoM underpinned in UNDAF which seeks to strengthen disaster risk reduction management, including prevention, preparedness, and early response and recovery, with a focus at community level.

 There have been commendable national efforts towards promoting the integration of DRR in the education sector.
-The GoM has been working with teacher training institutions to integrate DRM in primary school teacher and learner’s curricula as a way of building capacity in DRM.
+The GoM has been working with education institutions to integrate DRM in primary school teacher and learner’s curricula as a way of building capacity in DRM.
 These efforts will be scaled-up through supporting implementation of DRR in schools and dissemination of social marketing tools for DRR.

 In order to address low progress to implement DRM plans in local authorities, the PS seeks to provide technical and catalytic resource support in form of grants to local authorities in all four cities and four municipalities supported through previous interventions to establish functional DRM system thereby contributing towards putting them on a DRM institutionalization trajectory.
 The PS will strengthen preparedness capacity and adoption of BBB in recovery, rehabilitation and reconstruction through: